leminhtuan2015/Today-I-Learn/tech_blockchain/blockchain.md

 ### Blockchain
 * Blockchain is a data structure (the same linked list)
+* Each block contain the number of transactions infomation
 * Bitcoin is just one implementation of the blockchain

 #### Blockchain purposes